 While Princess Marie Louise lost her spouse, she did maintain a rather stupendous collection of jewels, even after her marriage ended.
 She remained a part of the extended British royal family for the rest of her life, wearing her jewels for major family occasions.
 This continued even after the great culling of German titles among the Windsor clan in 1917.
 Unlike others who took wholly new titles, the territorial distinction was removed from Marie Louise’s title, transforming her from Princess Marie Louise of Schleswig-Holstein to simply Princess Marie Louise.
 (She also wrote a highly entertaining memoir!)

-Perhaps the most impressive tiara in the princess’s collection was this pearl, diamond, and sapphire sparkler, which was made for her by Henri Lavabre at Cartier.
-It was constructed in the early years of the twentieth century, perhaps in the years following the annulment of her marriage; Lavabre’s tenure at Cartier dates the piece from between 1906-1921.
+Perhaps the most impressive tiara in the princess’s collection was this pearl, diamond, and sapphire sparkler, which was made by Henri Lavabre at Cartier.
+It was constructed in 1923 for Beatrice Forbes, the American-born Countess of Granard.
 The tiara is called the “Indian” tiara not because of any specific connection to that nation but because it mimics traditional Indian design motifs.
+After Lady Granard returned the tiara to the firm, it was subsequently acquired by Princess Marie Louise, just in time for the 1953 coronation.

 Leave a Reply